Cerebral Palsy Risk Factors Explained

 Additional Factors

-There are several additional factors which are associated with increased risk of cerebral palsy.
+Several additional factors are associated with an increased risk of cerebral palsy.
 These risk factors include physical injury during birth and adverse effects of maternal medication.

 Risk Factors During Labor and Delivery